kurrik/laulik/reference.md

 The lyric file is passed through a [mustache][mustache] renderer and passed a [Laul][model-laul] object in case you need to render templated data into the lyrics.

+### Image files

+An image can be associated with a song by adding an `image` entry under the [paths](#yaml-paths) portion of the Yaml file.

+This will be rendered next to the header for the associated song.

 ## Projects

 The songbook information is defined by a `.yml` file in the `data/projects` directory.
 These files must start with the header: